adarshX/django-manage/README.md

 ### A. Admin Users Can
 1. See Overall Summary Charts of Stuudents Performance, Staffs Perfomrances, Courses, Subjects, Leave, etc.
-2. Manage Staffs (Add, Update and Delete)
+2. Manage Staffs,Students,Course,Subjects (Add, Update and Delete)
-3. Manage Students (Add, Update and Delete)
-4. Manage Course (Add, Update and Delete)
-5. Manage Subjects (Add, Update and Delete)
-6. Manage Sessions (Add, Update and Delete)
-7. View Student Attendance
+3. View Student Attendance
-8. Review and Reply Student/Staff Feedback
+4. Review and Reply Student/Staff Feedback
-9. Review (Approve/Reject) Student/Staff Leave
+5. Review Student/Staff Leave

 ### B. Staff/Teachers Can
 1. See the Overall Summary Charts related to their students, their subjects, leave status, etc.